pinaluciana/Golf_project/README.md

 # Data
-**Source:** DataGolf website (Cratch Plus account) manual download of all data for the 4 tournaments between 2020-2025
+**Source:** DataGolf website (Scratch Plus account) manual download of all data for the 4 tournaments between 2020-2025

 **Data preparation**:
 - Removed all players who didn't make the cut